 AAC by the Bay Conference Speakers

-An Education Specialist at The Bridge School, with 19 years of experience in the Bridge classrooms, Aileen specializes in designing and implementing instructional strategies that support her students' participation in academic and social curricular areas.
-Aileen's expertise in developing effective communication systems within the educational context has ensured that children attending The Bridge School gain the skills and knowledge they need to transition back into their home school placements able to participate academically and socially in that environment.
+An Education Specialist at The Bridge School, with 22 years of experience in the Bridge classrooms, Aileen specializes in designing and implementing instructional strategies that support her students' participation in academic and social curricular areas.
+Aileen works with the team at Bridge School to support children gaining the skills and knowledge they need to transition back into their home school placements so that they are able to participate meaningfully in their home school environments.
 Her areas of interest are development of literacy within the Common Core State Standards for students who use AAC systems and addressing intervention strategies and assessments as they relate to Cortical Visual Impairment protocols and tools developed by Dr. Christine Roman-Lantzy.

 Sarah W. Blackstone, Ph.D., CCC-SLP